SyntaxBlitz/PluckLock/README.md

 Immediately lock your phone if someone snatches it from your hand.

-This pings the accelerometer in the background and will lock the phone if the sum of all non-gravitational forces ever exceeds the threshold.
+This polls the accelerometer in the background and will lock the phone if the sum of all non-gravitational forces ever exceeds the threshold.

 Licensed under the MIT License by Timothy Aveni!